Kintamicus/Inventions/README.md

-Inventions - Steve, Invent your own things...
+Inventions - Steve, Be original for once
 ==========

 Don't worry, it's not too complex.